microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/Overview.md

 contained within the MRTK.
 After reading through the architecture documentation, the reader should understand: documentation, the reader should understand:

-- What are large pieces of the MRTK and how they connect.
+-  the large pieces of MRTK and how they connect,
 - What are the new concepts that the MRTK introduces that may not exist in vanilla Unity.
 - A general understanding of how some of the larger systems (such as Input) work.